Vartika-iiitb/Vartika/README.md

 # *Detailed Description of Course Content*

-In this section, we are going to see the we will see the basic operations of C pr ogram.
+In this section, we are going to see the we will see the basic operations of C program.

 Illustration 1: Integer Addition and Integer Multiplication using

 </details>